-1/2 $\mathcal{I}{\mathbf{L}}$
+Let's write Write a book review for the book.
+All unbelievable hight.

 Title of the book

 Author

+Plot

-Plot What happens in the story?
+What happens in the story?

-Setting Where and when does the story Contraction of the summon of the summer of t
+Setting Where and when Carle sullinge

+does the story

-take place?
+take place? -kinsulate (

+Characters

-Characters Who are the people in the
+Who are the

-story?
+people in the story?

-Is the book fact or fiction?
+Is the book fact

+or fiction? and the state of t

-Theme What is the story about?
-What is the message of the story?
+Theme What is the story

+about?
+What is

+the message of the story?

+,

-What I liked What was the best part of the story?
+What I liked

+What was the

+best part of the story?

+Recommendation THE VIEWELLE

-Recommendation Why would you recommend the story to a friend?
-The state of the s
+Why would you recommend the The state of the s

+story to a friend?
+The Market of the same of the

+- 2